 Flying a Drone in Iceland’s National Parks

-Can I Get Special Permission for Flying a Drone in Iceland’s National Parks?
+Can I Get Special Permission for Flying in Prohibited areas?

 Yes, you can.
 Provided your footage is to be used for commercial purposes.
-You can apply for a special permit, where you can discuss your plans.
+You can apply for a special permit, where you can specify your planned date/s of shooting, the reason why you’d need a permit and so on.
 Upon granting of a permit, you will receive expert guidance on where you can fly, at what time of day, etc. You can apply for a permit in Vatnajökull National Park, Þingvellir National Park and you can also apply to the Environment Agency of Iceland for permission to fly in Snæfellsjökull National Park and all other protected areas that require a permit.
 They also have lots of useful information about these areas that you should read before you fly.

 Can I Fly my Drone in Reykjavík and Other Towns?